SebastianRValdivia/BulletsAndBayonets/README.md

 ### Politics

     "War is too serious to be entrusted to generals" - Georges Clemenceau

 In the game are managed by politicians who can support your troops or not.
 Gaining favors requires accomplishing missions for them so they can support you and secure their position.
 With more **political favor** you will have more resources designated for war.

 Apart from political favor you can win people favor

 You can also try to make a coup and remove the current president.
 This process establish you as the de facto president or a new one allowing to gain more resources for war but losing the favor of the people.

+### Death

+    “Rascals, would you live forever?” - Frederick the Great

 ## How to play